nklingen/DocRankingWebsite/content/docs/Timeline.md

 As the input to BERT has to be of limited size due to time and memory constraints, we preprocess the input, to remove noise in the data and feed BERT with only the most useful information.

-To do so, We decided to include the sentences with the highest importance according to relative sentence TF-IDF score.
-We computed this in the following way.
+To do so, we decided to include the sentences with the highest importance according to relative sentence TF-IDF score.
+We computed this in the following way:

 1. Compute the TF-IDF score for each word in the corpus